Tujh Sang Preet Lagai Sajna (2008 TV series): Eight years later

 After a series of drama and misunderstandings, on the day of Yug and Vrinda's wedding, Rajbeer finally finds out the truth about what Bharti did, and how Vrinda was never unfaithful to him.
 He goes to the temple where Yug and Vrinda are getting married and begs for Vrinda's forgiveness and asks her to come back to him.
 Vrinda has forgiven Rajbeer and wants to go back to him, but she does not say anything as she does not want to betray Yug (who accepted her and stood by her when no one else would).
 Rajbeer takes Vrinda's silence as her way of rejecting him and he is just about to leave when Yug stops him.
 Yug says that although Vrinda will not say anything to him, he loves her so much that he can even read her silence and he can always tell what she is thinking and what she wants.
 He puts Vrinda's hand in Rajbeer's, symbolizing that they will always be together.
 Rajbeer welcomes Vrinda back into his house (with a clear heart), and apologises to Yug.
 Yug and Rajbeer become best friends again and they join their companies and start doing business together.
 Yug becomes the huge business tycoon that he used to be again and life seems perfect.
 The sacred veil of the goddess in the temple flows over Yug and the girl as they stare in to each other's eyes.
 (This was exactly how Yug and Vrinda met for the first time.)
 Then they snap out of their eye lock and stand up straight.
 The girl introduces herself as Radha and Yug, mesmerised by her beauty (this is the first time Yug is mesmerised by anyone other than Vrinda) offers to drop her home.
 Radha accepts Yug's offer and gets into his car.
 While entering the car, Radha almost falls and Yug catches her.
 The show ends with Radha in Yug's arms, indicating that this is the start of a new love story.

 As the credits roll, Rajbeer and Vrinda are shown playing with two more kids.
 Yug and Radha are shown getting married and then cradling their newborn son in their arms.
-So everyone lives happily ever after.